flexera-public/policy_templates/operational/azure/azuread_group_sync/README.md

 ## Pre-requisites

 - Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to read groups and users in the target tenant.
+- A [configured Identity Provider](https://docs.rightscale.com/platform/guides/configuring_sso/) in the Cloud Management Platform.
-- Groups need to be created and have permissions assigned for each one that you want to sync from AzureAD.
-This policy will NOT create groups in the CMP.
+- [Groups need to be created](https://docs.rightscale.com/gov/getting_started/gov_groups.html), and have permissions assigned, for each one that you want to synchronize from AzureAD.
+This policy will NOT create groups, or assign permissions to them, in the CMP.

 ## Installation